timothycrosley/pdoc/README.md

 Generate HTML with the `--html` switch:

     pdoc --html csv

+Generate Markdown with the `--markdown` switch:

+    pdoc --markdown csv

 A file called `csv.m.html` will be written to the current directory.